RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab09.md

 We will leverage the Maven Sonar plugin to run SonarQube scanning against our source code.

 SonarQube is an open source static code analysis tool that we can use to automate running security scans against your source code to further improve the security of your application.
-Every time you check-in code, SonarQube will scan the quality and perform a threat analysis of that code.
+Every time we run the tool, SonarQube will scan the quality and perform a threat analysis of that code.

-We leverage the sonarqube maven plugin and specify the maven goal "sonar:sonar" to run our project leveraging the sonarqube api.
+We leverage the sonarqube maven plugin and specify the maven goal `sonar:sonar` to run our project leveraging the sonarqube api.

 SonarQube's security rules originate from these standards: